WheatleyTheCore/twitter-controlled-laser/README.md

 # twitter-controlled-laser
-A twitterbot that sends an Arduino xy coordinates that it recieves from tweets.
-This was a project I undertook in Middle School.
+A Twitterbot that positions a laser pointer using tweets.
+This was a project I did in Middle School.

 This was built using an Adafruit Featherboard as a controller, with a NodeJS application sending it coordinates it gets from twitter.